Fraud Blocker

 Symptoms and Triggers

-A study conducted by Edelstein et al. in 2013 found that people with misophonia have higher amounts of myelination in their brains which wrap around nerve cells providing electrical insulation.
-This suggests a link between misophonic reactions and the integration of outside inputs, such as auditory signals, with internal organ signals like those from the heart and lungs by the anterior insular cortex (AIC).
+A study conducted by Edelstein et al. in 2013 found that people with misophonia have higher amounts of myelination in their brains, which wrap around nerve cells and provide electrical insulation.
+This suggests a link between misophonic reactions and the integration of outside inputs, such as auditory signals, with internal organ signals from the heart and lungs by the anterior insular cortex (AIC).

-Furthermore, physical responses to trigger sounds were observed, which differ from those seen in a control group.
+Furthermore, physical responses to trigger sounds were observed, which differ from those in a control group.
 Self-treatment methods include leaving the room or finding a way to drown out the noise, while more advanced techniques involve self-distraction or mimicking annoying sounds.
-Although there has yet to be a successful therapeutic treatment for this condition, it is important for sufferers to identify triggers and find ways to manage them.
+Although there has yet to be a successful treatment for this condition, sufferers need to identify triggers and find ways to manage them.

 Trigger SoundsEmotional Reaction